 - removes the record of default from borrowers’ credit report.

 NCLC recently hosted a discussion for legal aid attorneys with the Federal Student Loan Ombudsman to discuss the nuts and bolts of the Fresh Start program.
 The video recording of this conversation is available here.
-Based on that conversation and other information the Department has made available on studentaid.gov, we have created this Fresh Start FAQ with answers to key questions about Fresh Start.
+Visit our Fresh Start page for more information about getting your loans out of default with this time-limited program.